gwendal-lv/spinvae/docs/index.markdown

 ### Timbre audio features

-As indicated in the paper, the Timbre Toolbox [^1] is used to compute audio features for each rendered audio files.
+As indicated in the paper, the Timbre Toolbox [^1] is used to compute audio features for each rendered audio file.
 These features have been engineered by experts and span a wide range of timbre characteristics.
 They can be categorized into three main groups as shown in the table below.

 | | Temporal | | Spectral | | Harmonic |